pvalderas/microservices-composition-example/README.md

 # About

-This is the result of a reserach work leaded by Pedro Valderas at the PROS Research Center, Universitat Politècnica de València, Spain.
+This is the result of a research work leaded by Pedro Valderas at the PROS Research Center, Universitat Politècnica de València, Spain.

 This work presents a microservice composition approach based on the choreography of BPMN fragments.
 On the one hand, developers can describe the big picture of the composition with a BPMN model, providing a valuable mechanism to analyse it when engineering decisions need to be taken.
 On the other hand, this model is split into fragments in order to be executed though an event-based choreography form, providing the high degree of decoupling among microservices demanded in this type of architecture.